melvinwi/EDWCI/README.md

 b. design artefact column values are correct (e.g. TYPE is varchar, etc.; NOT_NULL is true or false)

-c. design artefact column values are present in the dictionary tsv
+c. design artefact column values are present in the dictionary tsv (either full names or parts delimited by "_" and matching prefix or suffix requirement where specified)

 d. build artefact exists (table)